fw22912/COMS20012/docs/labs/Lab4.md

 4. Repeating step 3, try typing the IP address of Branch Server `192.168.3.5` in the box next to URL, then press Enter or click Go.
 ![image](https://github.com/fw22912/COMS20012/assets/146180764/0389b35c-b69c-4c11-ac8d-3b963486339e)

-After a few seconds you will see a message in the browser, "Request Timeout".
-In this case, the routers were able to use their routing tables to send the request for a web page towards the correct network, but the packets were dropped upon reaching the Branch Router.
-They were dropped, or ignored, because the source IP address of the packet was the Attacker’s PC, and did not match any firewall rules allowing access.
++ The initial request from the attacker's PC is forwared correctly through the network using the routing tables of the routers.
++ When the request reaches Branch router, the firewall inspects the packet.
++ The firewall checks the source IP address of the packet. (which will be attacker's here)
++ The firewall compares the source IP address against its configured rules.
+Since the attacker's IP address does not match any of the rules that allow access, the packet is deemed unauthorised.
++ As a result, the firewall drops the packet, preventing it from reaching its intended destination.
++ The browsser on the attacker's PC will show as "Request Timeout" as it did not receive a response within the expected time frame.